Feel like you need to get your homemaking back on track? This solution will help so much!

 While I’ve added an afternoon house clean-up to my non-negotiable daily chores, my homemaking still has the uncanny ability to get out of control.

-And now, seven weeks into the school year, I’m seeing the typical mess magnets in my home start to look a little scary again.
+And now, seven weeks into the school year, I’m seeing the typical mess magnets in my home start to look scary again.

 Those mess magnets?
 Both of my kids’ bedrooms.
 Our homeschool room.
 A closet I never cleaned this summer.
 On top of my microwave.
 The front of my fridge.
 The top of my nightstand.
 My linen closet.